Xun Shen, MD, MPH

 The purpose of CFR in Oregon is investigation, prevention, quality assurance, data collection and to provide services.
 This is the focus in statute.
 There is a shift on the state level to primarily a prevention focus.
 The local teams also work on prevention.

-As of 2013, Oregon is participating in the National Child Death Review Data System.
-Cases beginning 1/1/14 will be entered into this system.
+Oregon began participating in the National Child Death Review Data System in 2013.
+Cases beginning 1/1/14 were entered into this system.
 Local teams can contact the IVPP staff, their local health department or the Center for Health Statistics to request copies of death certificates.
 Staff also use vital records to create lists of cases that should be reviewed and provide them to the local District Attorney’s office when requested to assure that cases are identified and reviewed.

 Annual reports on child death due to violence, maltreatment, suicide and injury are produced as part of an annual injury report that is produced by the injury epidemiologist.
 The report includes recommendations for prevention and policy and is linked to the five year state prevention plan.